Office of Academic Affairs

 667-208-6706

 The Peabody residence halls consist of two towers connected at the plaza level by the dining hall.
-Constructed in 1968, the towers have large, fully-furnished, air-conditioned rooms.
-The residence halls offer traditional single, double, and triple occupancy rooms and shared bathrooms.
-A small kitchen is available to residential students for recreational cooking.
-The laundry room facilities, with J-Card and coin-operated washers and dryers, are in the basement of the West Tower Residence Hall and are available for use by all Peabody students.
+Constructed in 1968, the towers provide fully furnished, air-conditioned rooms within a traditional-style residence hall.
+The residence halls offer traditional single, double, and triple occupancy rooms, and shared bathrooms, and each floor provides a large communal floor lounge.
+A small community kitchen is available to residential students for recreational cooking.
+The laundry room facilities are in the basement of the West Tower residence hall and are available for use by all Peabody students.
 The room is accessible 24-hours a day.
+Loads cost $2 to wash and $2 to dry and are paid for using your j-card.

-Resident Assistants (RAs) are students who provide leadership among their peers, help and support residents, and foster the development of a community atmosphere in the residence hall.
-In addition, the RAs job responsibilities include providing informal peer advising to residents, planning recreational and educational programming, responding to emergencies, enforcing Peabody Institute policies, and serving as a resource on campus.
+Resident Assistants (RAs) are student leaders who are assigned a residential floor and provide help and support to residents while fostering the development of a supportive floor community.
+The RA’s responsibilities include providing informal peer advising to residents, planning recreational and educational programming, responding to emergencies, enforcing Peabody and JHU policies, and serving as a resource regarding services available to residents.

-There is one RA on each of the six residence hall floors and two RAs in the Peabody Living Center.
-One RA is on duty each night from 7:00 pm until 8:00 am and can be reached at 443-250-7240 in the event of an emergency, disturbance, or other issue in the residence hall.
+There is one RA assigned to each of the six floors in the East and West Towers, and two RAs oversee the Peabody Living Center.
+One RA is on duty each night from 7:00 pm until 8:00 am.
+The RA on-call can be reached at 443-250-7240 in the event of an emergency, disturbance, or other issue in the residence hall.

 Student Affairs Office, Unger Lounge